c2997108/lastwasm/doc/last-train.rst

    of ``queries.fasta``.

-2. It starts with an initial guess for substitution and gap parameters.
+2. It starts with an initial guess for substitution and gap rates/scores.

-3. Using these parameters, it finds similar segments between the chunks and ``reference.fasta``.

-   If one part of the chunks matches several parts of ``reference.fasta``, only the best matches are kept.
+3. Using these rates, it finds similar segments between the chunks and ``reference.fasta``.
+(If one part of the chunks matches several parts of ``reference.fasta``, only the best matches are kept.)

-4. It gets substitution and gap parameters from these similar segments.
+4. It gets substitution and gap rates from these similar segments.

-5. It uses these parameters to find similar segments more accurately, then gets parameters again, and repeats until the result stops changing.
+5. It uses these rates to find similar segments more accurately, then gets rates again, and repeats until the result stops changing.

 last-train prints a summary of each iteration, followed by the final score parameters in a format that can be read by `lastal's -p option